Appendix

 “So you’re wanting your father to use his connections to go over the temple’s rules and arrange a full charge?”

-An amused smirk crossed Timothy’s face.
+Timothy’s lips curled into a smirk, a glint of amusement dancing in his eyes.
 “Oh, come now father, rules?
 Besides, there is nothing that denies me from having a fully laden brand, it’s just not something the temple does.
 You gave an invitation of help when I first arrived.”

 “As with any offer, Timothy, what’s in it for me?”

-Anger flashed in Durston’s eyes as his back went rigged over his father turning the conversation into a business exchange.
+Timothy’s eyes flashed with anger, his posture stiffening at his father’s transactional tone.
 “Either you are able and wanting to help your son, or you’re not.
 The benefit would be knowing you prepared me for this dangerous mission and realizing that if successful, you will have a son in higher standing with the council and our family would gain additional political pull.”

 Soft knocking reached their ears just as the door opened to the study.
 A man gave an easy bow and apologized for the interruption.
 “Alchemist Truvile is here as requested my lord.”